ably/ably-cocoa/README.md

 ## Installation

 * git clone https://github.com/ably/ably-ios
-* drag ably-ios/ably-ios into your project as a group
+* drag the directory ably-ios/ably-ios into your project as a group
 * git clone https://github.com/square/SocketRocket.git
-* drag SocketRocket/SocketRocket into your project as a group
+* drag the directory SocketRocket/SocketRocket into your project as a group

 ## Using the Realtime API

 ### Connection
-'''
+'''objc
      ARTRealtime * client = [[ARTRealtime alloc] initWithKey:@"xxxxx"];
      [client subscribeToStateChanges:^(ARTRealtimeConnectionState state) {
                          if (state == ARTRealtimeConnected) {